TehGM/Wolfringo/README.md

 ### Receiving profile updates
 WOLF protocol requires you to subscribe to Group/User profile to receive real-time updates.
 Wolfringo client doesn't do it automatically.
 This behaviour is opt-in, as it's likely not necessary for most bots.

 To subscribe to profile updates, request the group/user profile or bot's contacts/groups list.
-Requesting profiles with Sender utility will automatically subscribe to updates.
+Requesting profiles with [Sender Utility](Wolfringo.Utilities/Sender.cs) will automatically subscribe to updates.
 If you're using message classes directly, their constructors have an argument allowing you to decide if the bot should subscribe to updates.

 Default [WolfClient](Wolfringo.Core/WolfClient.cs) will automatically update its caches when a profile update is received.